AlvaroErd/MarvelSuperHeroes/Readme.md

 - Long texts have a displacement animation so that they can be read in full without having to go into detail
 - A library to show the error capture in logcat inside the app, only for develop pourposes
 - A bunch of composables as a private repository
+- Personal tip!
+Check the app in dark mode 😎

 ## Others 👾